Educationally subnormal

 Educationally subnormal was a term used historically in the United Kingdom to refer to children with very limited intellectual abilities.
-Throughout much of the 20th century, British education policy focused on separating these children from the wider school population and they were often viewed as being uncapable of meaningful improvement.
+Throughout much of the 20th century, British education policy focused on separating these children from the wider school population and they were often viewed as being incapable of meaningful improvement.
 Children placed in this category were disproportionately boys, from less wealthy households and immigrant families.